elifesciences/tech-team/incidents/2021-01-29-articles-stuck-in-waiting-to-publish-state.md

 - 14:20 Checked the AWS SWF dashboard, which confirmed that various workflows were timing out and the issue was indeed with the `elife-bot`.

 - 14:50 With Giorgio's help, it appears that the 5 worker processes have stalled.
 They are still running, but none are picking up any work nor outputting to their logs.
-Looking at the logfiles form the the previous day, we can see that they should be rather noisy and hence the empty logs are suspicious.
+Looking at the logfiles from the the previous day, we can see that they should be rather noisy and hence the empty logs are suspicious.
 We manually start a new worker process, and that imediately starts to process work from the queue.
 We then kill the 5 stalled worker processes, which then automatically respawn and things appear back to normal.

 - 14:51 James from production confirms that things are working now.
 Hence the issue has been mitigated for now.